tonreg84/ROI-converter/README.md

 UMI ROI converter
 Autor: tonreg, team UMI, CNP-CHUV Lausanne

-Version 01 - 05.11.2024
+Version 02 - 21.11.2024

-Main program: UMI ROI converter_v01.py

 This program is used to convert ROI files between "Possum" and "imageJ" formats.
-Filters out non-elliptic ROIs.
+File extensions:
+Possum: .reg
+imageJ: .roi (single ROI), .zip (multiple ROIs)

-Possibility to apply a scaling factor and x-y shift to the ROIs.
+A scaling factor and x-y shift can be applied to the ROIs.

 !!!
-Non-elliptic ROIs are filtered out during conversion.
+Important !!!
+When reading imageJ ROIs:

+- ROIs of type "Freehand" will be assigned as type "Polygone"

+When writing imageJ ROIs:

+- Cannot write ROIs of type "line".
+Dummy "point" ROI is written to file instead to keep ROI numbering.

+When converting from imageJ to Possum format:

+- Possum does not support "angle" and "line" ROIs.
+  Such ROIs will not be written to the "Possum" ROI file

+- In imageJ format, several points can be handled as single ROI.
+  This is not the case for Possum, where every point is a ROI.
+  Thus the number of ROIs might increase.

+- In Possum format, polygone ROIs can have a maximum of 94 corners.
+  Polygone ROIs with more then 94 corners will not be written to the file.